Femme-js/cocomo/README.md

 # COCOMO-II SIMULATOR
-### COCOMO-II Simulator made by Prateek Jain in guidance with Syed Usman Ahmed Sir.
+### COCOMO-II Simulator made by Prateek Jain in guidance with Prof. Syed Usman Ahmed Sir.

 The Project is based on COCOMO-II simulator, which is used to estimate the cost of software engineering.
 While software estimations may look straightforward in practice, but it is not in